Hang-Wu-HW/test/README.md

 To replicate the data cleaning, one can navigate to the *replication_files/data cleaning/* folder and run the appropriate cleaning files (see above).

-To replicate the Table and Figures, one can navigate to the corresponding folder in *replication_files/* and run the relevant codes as shown below:
+To replicate the table and figures, one can navigate to the corresponding folder in *replication_files/* and run the relevant codes as shown below:

 | Figure/Table \# | Relevant code                              |
 |-----------------|--------------------------------------------|